What is the Scrum Team?Originally Published, 2019. Updated March 2022.

 Today, a Scrum qualification is an attractive addition to any project manager’s portfolio.

 To know where you should begin your training and certification, it is important to understand how a Scrum team works and become familiar with its various roles.

-In this article, we look at why the team is so important, the roles within a Scrum Team, and how the team works.
+In this article, we look at why the team is so important, the roles and who they are suited to, and how the team works.

 Why is the Scrum Team so Important?

 The success of any Scrum project hangs on the Scrum team.
 They are the key to making each element of the initiative work.